“Esau … for one morsel of meat sold his birthright.” Hebrews 12:16

 A similar drama is being reenacted almost daily.
 Here is a man who has maintained a good testimony for years.
 He has the love of a fine family and the respect of his Christian fellowship.
 When he speaks, his words carry spiritual authority, and his service has the blessing of God upon it.
 He is a model believer.

 But then comes the moment of fierce passion.
 It seems as if he is being consumed by the fires of sexual temptation.
 All of a sudden nothing seems so important as the satisfaction of this physical drive.
 He abandons the power of rational thought.
 He is willing to sacrifice everything for this illicit alliance.

 And so he takes the insane plunge!
 For that moment of passion, he exchanges the honor of God, his own testimony, the esteem of his family, the respect of his friends and the power of a sterling Christian character.
 Or as Alexander Maclaren said, “He forgets his longings after righteousness; flings away the joys of divine communion; darkens his soul; ends his prosperity; brings down upon his head for all his remaining years a cataract of calamities; and makes his name and his religion a target for the barbed sarcasms of each succeeding generation of scoffers.”

-In the classic words of Scripture, he sells his birthright for a mess of pottage.
-(William MacDonald)
+In the classic words of Scripture, he sells his birthright for a mess of pottage.–(By William MacDonald)